Impartiality Statement

 Conflict of interest and objectivity is addressed further through binding agreements to ensure that all activities undertaken throughout the certification process are conducted in an independent and impartial manner.

-NCMA aims to inspire confidence in its certification to its clients and the public at large by:
+NCMA endeavors to instill trust in its certification among its members and the general public by:

 Non-Discrimination

-The National Certification Medical Association does not discriminate against an individual with respect to age, sex, race, color, religion, national origin, ethnicity, disability, marital status, sexual orientation, gender identity, veteran status, or any other characteristic legally protected by law.
-Reasonable and consistent use of non-discrimination and impartiality policies and procedures will apply to all programs of the NCMA, to include application processes, testing processes, and business operations.
-NCMA complies with applicable federal, state, and local laws and policies shall be administrated in a non-discriminatory way.
-NCMA business operations includes but is not limited to the selection of volunteers and vendors, volunteer or staff member conduct, hiring and firing of certification staff, and compliance with the Americans with Disabilities Act (ADA) of 1990.
-Examinations will be job-related and developed based on the program’s current role delineation studies and close adherence to the program’s test specifications.
-NCMA shall make its services available to all applicants, candidates, and members who meet the eligibility criteria as defined in the program’s publically available procedures subject to limitations defined in policy.
+The National Certification Medical Association upholds a commitment to non-discrimination, ensuring fair treatment for all individuals without regard to age, sex, race, color, religion, national origin, ethnicity, disability, marital status, sexual orientation, gender identity, veteran status, or any other legally protected characteristic.
+Our policies extend across all NCMA programs, including application and testing processes, as well as business operations.
+We adhere to applicable federal, state, and local laws and policies in a consistently fair and impartial manner.
+NCMA’s business practices encompass various aspects such as the selection of volunteers and vendors, staff conduct, certification staff hiring and termination, and compliance with the Americans with Disabilities Act (ADA) of 1990.
+Examinations are designed to be job-related, aligning closely with current role delineation studies and test specifications.
+NCMA strives to provide its services to all eligible applicants, candidates, and members according to publicly available procedures, with any limitations clearly defined in our policies.

 Special Accommodation Requests